neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 title: Faucet
 ---

-Using Faucet you can request Test NEON tokens on Solana devnet.
+You can request Test NEON tokens on Solana devnet with the Neon Faucet.

-## Requesting test NEON tokens via UI
+## Requesting Test NEON Tokens via the User Interface

 ### Step 1
-Set up MetsMask in accordance with [Setting up MetaMask](../../wallet/metamask_setup#installing-metamask)
+Set up MetsMask by following the [Setting up MetaMask](../../wallet/metamask_setup#installing-metamask) guide

 ### Step 2
-Go to the page to request test tokens using the following [link](https://neonswap.live/#/get-tokens).
+Go to the [Neonswap Faucet page](https://neonswap.live/#/get-tokens) to request test tokens

 ### Step 3
 Connect your wallet:
-- Click button `CONNECT WALET`
+- Click on the `CONNECT WALLET` button

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>